KrekoG/vanillaplus/README.md

 - Remove any previously downloaded cache by deleting the contents of your `<wow folder>/WDB` folder, if it exists
   - This step must also be repeated if you plan to connect back to another wow server with the same client later
 - Log in and enjoy the game
-  - You may also want to consider joining the [discord server](https://discord.com/invite/CfC8PGmg?utm_source=https://github.com/KrekoG/vanillaplus&utm_medium=Connect)
-  - Starting the game will create your `<wow folder>\Interface\AddOns` folder in case you didn't have one before

 ## Technical issues